Ever wonder what the what the biggest Guinness drinking countries are?

-According to Food Republic, the biggest market for Guinness outside of Ireland is the United Kingdom, where the drink is the fifth best selling beer or stout.
+According to the Food Republic, the biggest market for Guinness outside of Ireland is the United Kingdom, where the drink is the fifth best-selling beer or stout.

-Believe it or not, 40% of Guinness consumed worldwide is being drank in Africa and the country that overtook Ireland in terms of enjoying this alcoholic beverage is Nigeria.
+Believe it or not, 40% of Guinness consumed worldwide is being drunk in Africa and the country that overtook Ireland in terms of enjoying this alcoholic beverage is Nigeria.

 And as opposed to the standard Guinness draught that you might order at the local pub, the vast majority of Guinness consumed in Africa, Nigeria included, is called Foreign Extra Stout.

 It has a bitter finish and is said to be 50% stronger.
 It has been adapted to suit local tastes.

 Cameroon, another African country, is the fourth largest Guinness drinking nation.